Hospital CEO Career Guide

 Before you can assume a healthcare leadership role as a hospital CEO, you will need to complete a variety of educational requirements.
 After obtaining a bachelor’s degree in healthcare management or a similar field, you’ll need to continue your education with an applicable master’s degree.

-A Master of Health Leadership program can put you on the right path toward success, teaching you indispensable risk management, healthcare analysis, and healthcare systems skills that are immediately applicable once your hospital CEO career begins.
+A Master of Health Leadership or MBA healthcare management program can put you on the right path toward success, teaching you indispensable risk management, healthcare analysis, and healthcare systems skills that are immediately applicable once your hospital CEO career begins.

 Master of Health Leadership